Urinary Incontinence (UI)

-Women who have experienced pregnancy are more likely to experience UI.
+People who have experienced pregnancy are more likely to experience UI.
 This is because being pregnant always involves changes to a person’s hormonal levels and an increase of pressure on their pelvic floor muscles as the developing fetus grows, which is likely to disrupt urinary function during the pregnancy as well as afterwards.

-UI in men
+Causes of UI in men

 The prostate gland is located beneath the bladder, inside the male body, between the bladder and the penis and produces about 30% of the body’s ejaculation fluid.
 Problems which affect the prostate and may be associated with UI, include: